PostHog/posthog.com/contents/docs/cdp/rudderstack-export.md

 ## FAQ

-### Is the source code for this app available?
+### Is the source code for this destination available?

-PostHog is open-source and so are all apps on the platform.
+PostHog is open-source and so are all destinations on the platform.
 The [source code](https://github.com/rudderlabs/rudderstack-posthog-plugin) is available on GitHub.

-### Who created this app?
+### Who created this destination?

 This was created by community members and the team at RudderStack.
 We'd like to thank [Sayan-Mitra](https://github.com/sayan-mitra), [Gavin](https://github.com/thtmnisamnstr), [Amey Varangaonkar](https://github.com/ameypv-rudder), [Utsab Chowdhury](https://github.com/utsabc) and [Arnab Pal](https://github.com/arnab-p) for creating it.
 Thank you, all!

-### Who maintains this app?
+### Who maintains this destination?

-This app is maintained by Rudderstack.
-If you have issues with the app not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!
+This destination is maintained by Rudderstack.
+If you have issues with the destination not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!

-### What if I have feedback on this app?
+### What if I have feedback on this destination?

 We love feature requests and feedback!
 Please [tell us what you think](http://app.posthog.com/home#supportModal)! to tell us what you think.